 Properties sold at auction are often far from the finished article.
 You may need to be prepared to see properties in a mess.
 If you’re planning to renovate in stages, are you going to be able to live in and around the building work?
 Ask yourself if you’re happy to spend the time and money fixing up your new home, in order to pick up a bargain or secure the property you have your heart set on.

 You shouldn’t let your heart rule your head though, as it can be easy to pay over the odds at auction.
-Don’t expect to pay the guide price, but don’t get carried away with the excitement of a bidding war if you’ve reached your limit.
+Don’t expect to pay the guide price, and remember to try and not get carried away with the excitement of a bidding war if you’ve reached your limit.
 Can you cope with the auction itself, or do you have someone who’s able to be your steady hand while bidding?

 Another good way to decide whether an auction’s right for you, is to go and sit in on a couple to see what they’re like.
 Your own first-hand experience could go a long way in telling you whether a property auction is the right path for you to go down.